51 medical officers, 17 inmates test positive for COVID-19 in Bauchi

-Dr Rilwanu Mohammed, Executive Chairman, Bauchi State Primary Healthcare Development Agency (BASPHCDA), said on Saturday that 51 medical officers had so far tested positive for coronavirus in the state.
+Dr Rilwanu Mohammed, Executive Chairman, Bauchi State Primary Healthcare Development Agency (BASPHCDA), said on Saturday that 51 medical personnel had so far tested positive for coronavirus in the state.

 Mohammed, who disclosed this to newsmen in Bauchi, said 17 inmates of the correctional facility in the state also tested positive to the COVID-19.